Acting Against Recommendations

 for both investment and insurance companies and their accounts.

 When you have custody, you have the actual physical assets, whether they are in the form of cash or securities.

 If a client has given their investment adviser full discretion to withdraw customer cash and securities, the investment adviser is considered to have custody.

-Dealers can also be called broker-dealers or self-dealers.
-They transact securities business for their own account.
-They also often operate as a principal when executing customer transactions.
+Dealers can be broker-dealers or self-dealers.
+They handle securities business for their own accounts and operate as a principal

-The effective date is the date when registration of a security becomes effective, allowing the security to be sold to the public.
+The effective date is the date when a security

-A security that is exempt from the registration requirements of The Securities Act of 1933.
-Generally, exempt securities are those that are backed by or insured by a government or government institution, banks or depository institutions, insurance companies authorized to do business in the state, railroads and public utilities securities, options or warrants, employee benefit plans, equipment trust certificates, and nonprofits.
+Usually, exempt securities are backed by or insured by a government or government institution, banks or depository institutions, insurance companies authorized to do business in the state, railroads and public utilities securities, options or warrants, employee benefit plans, equipment trust certificates, and nonprofits.

 Fraud is considered a serious crime, and carries serious penalties, we might add, for anyone caught practicing it, including not just investment professionals but individual investors, too.
 Fraud is defined as any attempt to gain an unfair advantage over another party through the use of misrepresentation, concealment, or outright deception.